WHAT WE DO

 Helen Thomson

 Helen Thomson is a science journalist and best-selling author with 20 years’ experience working at the world’s top science publications.
-She has worked as an editor, columnist and consultant at New Scientist magazine since 2007, and has written for a variety of organisations including The New York Times, The Guardian, Nature, Wired, The Observer, The Daily Mail, and The World Health Organisation.
+She has worked as an editor, columnist and consultant at New Scientist magazine since 2007, and has worked with a variety of organisations including The New York Times, The Guardian, Nature, Wired, The Observer, The Daily Mail, and The World Health Organization.
+Her book “Unthinkable” was The Times Science Book of the Year, and described by The Bookseller as “exceptional”.
+She often speaks on radio and TV, including on BBC Breakfast, NPR and Women’s Hour.

 She has a degree in Neuroscience and a MSc in Science Communication.